 No. 7: Play Your Way

 It’s often awkward when you want to play from a certain set of tees, but a playing partner wants to play from another.
-Either someone yields and ends up playing from tees that don’t match their
+Either someone yields and ends up playing from tees that don’t match their ability, or the players use separate tees or chaos ensues as everyone tries to decide who should have the honour.

 The same principle applies when you want to ride but your buddy wants to walk, or vice-versa.
 Either someone caves and opts for a non-preferred mode of transport, or you both stick to your guns and play at wildly different paces for the entire round.